github-af/SmartPGP/README.md

 starting from version 2.1.16.

-The specific secure messaging of the SmartPGP applet is **not** supported at all at is not part of the OpenPGP card 3.x specification.
+The specific secure messaging of the SmartPGP applet is **not** supported at all at is not part of the OpenPGP card specification.

 ## OpenKeychain

-OpenPGP card 3.x is supported by [OpenKeychain](https://www.openkeychain.org/) starting from version 4.2 (not yet released, see [git master branch](https://github.com/open-keychain/open-keychain) project).
+OpenPGP card 3.x is supported by [OpenKeychain](https://www.openkeychain.org/) starting from version 4.2.
 Only NIST curves are supported.

 The secure messaging of the SmartPGP applet is fully supported in OpenKeychain.
 See the section below for more information on the setup process.